mrkaleArduinoLib/gbj_appthingsboard/README.md

 #### Description
 Constructor creates the class instance object and initiates internal resources.
-* It inputs credentials for identifying a IoT Platform device.
+* It inputs credentials for identifying an IoT Platform device.
 * It creates an internal timer for periodical data publishing.

 #### Syntax